valory-xyz/open-autonomy/docs/api/skills/abstract_round_abci/base.md

 def __repr__() -> str
 ```

-Return a string representation of the state.
+Return a string representation of the data.

 <a id="packages.valory.skills.abstract_round_abci.base.AbciAppDB.cleanup"></a>